peterj35/Colordice/README.md

 # Colordice
 Javascript thingy that allows you to roll and highlight random hex color values with clicks of buttons.

-You can use it to roll for colors that may inspire you in your design, or to explore new colors when feel bored with the colorset that you've been working with for too long.
+You can use it to roll for colors that may inspire your next design, or to explore new colors when you feel bored with the colorset that you've been working with for too long.

+Some cool things I guess would be to show a hex color circle for whatever hex value has been rolled.